Economics and Social Studies Course

 Overview

-In the modern world there are two conflicting patterns; convergence through regional integration and the polarization of integrated regions.
-Although these patterns enhance the development of the global economy, at the same time there are various problems occurring at both the local society and international society levels.
-These problems include conflict, economic inequality, and environmental issues.
-In this socio-economics course, students will analyze modern societal trends using theories related to economics and business.
-Students will also learn to formulate specific strategies for solving some of the key problems within modern society.
+In the modern world, there are two conflicting patterns emerge: convergence through regional integration and the polarization of integrated regions.
+Although these patterns enhance the development of the global economy, various problems occur at both local and international societaly levels.
+These problems include conflicts, economic inequality, and environmental issues.
+In this Course, students will analyze modern societal trends using theories related to economics and business.
+Students also learn to formulate specific strategies for solving key problems in modern society.

 Faculty